barklund/mortenbarklund.com/content/blog/3-examples-that-even-google-cannot-do-accessibility-right/index.md

 The biggest problems are:

 1. A tab list should only have the current tab as part of the tabbing order - you should not be able to use the tab key to move between the different tabs (this is known as [_"roving tabindex"_](https://www.w3.org/TR/wai-aria-practices/#kbd_roving_tabindex)[^1]).
-1. When focussing another tab using arrow keys, keyboard focus should follow.
+1. When focusing another tab using arrow keys, keyboard focus should follow.
 This implementation with two different sets of focus makes no sense at all.
 1. The tab panels aren't actually marked up as such (with `role="tabpanel"`) and are missing all the relevant `aria-*` attributes expected of such an element.

 [^1]: <em>"roving tabindex"</em> is not the only option here, the concept of [_"active descendant"_ is a valid alternative](https://www.w3.org/TR/wai-aria-practices/#kbd_focus_activedescendant).
 However if that's the path chosen, then none of the tabs should have `tabindex="0"`, only the tablist itself should be in the tab order.
 This implementation somehow falls between both options while also conforming to neither.